Fixed Departure: see Dates tab above for Departures

 Less known than the mighty Pamir range, the Fanns really are fantastic, and this two-week trip will leave you smitten by Tajikistan and its warm, welcoming people.

-This is a partner-led tour, and will be led by our fantastic Tajik partners.
+This brilliant trip will be led by our fantastic Tajik team

 ||Dushanbe International Airport